Musings on movement, somatic inquiry, and spirituality at Moving on Center

 Early on, authentic movement is introduced – the process of moving from within with awitness becomes a tradition at Moving On Center, a baseline for all participatoryexchanges.

+A class is taught on the activation of the endocrine system through vocalization.
+Mylaryngitis means that no demonstrating is done.
+Guiding words are written and read.
 Each person finds his/her own voice.
 Great shifts in mind-body are explored.
 The artof creative yoga (a Body-Mind Centering approach to the combination of developmentalmovement, glandular movement and physical postures) is introduced.
 Many echo theexperience that glandular activation using tools from BodyMind Centering can also beexperienced as chakral energy, a map for a somatic and/or spiritual journey.

 A detailed curriculum for further study in somatic movement therapy is handed out thatsays that a class in Therapeutic Movement and Spiritual Dialogue is available byrequest of the whole group.
 No response to this occurs.